sysfce2/python-incremental/README.rst

 -------------------

 - A version number has the form YY.MM.PATCH.
-- If your project is named "Shrubbery", its code is found in ``shrubbery/`` or ``src/shrubbery``.
+- If your project is named "Shrubbery", its code is found in ``shrubbery/`` or ``src/shrubbery/``.
 - Incremental stores your project's version number in ``{src/}shrubbery/_version.py``.
 - To update the version, run ``python -m incremental.update Shrubbery``, passing ``--rc`` and/or ``--patch`` as appropriate (see `Updating`_, below).
 - Changing the version also updates any `indeterminate versions`_ in your codebase, like "Shrubbery NEXT", so you can reference the upcoming release in documentation.

-In short: a CalVer version manager that lets you talk about the future.
+  That's how Incremental supports the future.

 Quick Start
 -----------